-Where $\upsilon\nu\Sigma_r$ represents the virion production rate, $\nu$ is the average number of virions produced per replication reaction, and $\Sigma_r$ is the macroscopic cross section for replication reaction. $\upsilon\Sigma_a$ and $\upsilon DB^2$ represent the average number of virions lost per unit time due to absorption and leakage, respectively. $\Sigma_a$ is the macroscopic absorption cross section, representing the probability of absorption events per centimeter of length that the virion traveled.
+where $\nu$ is the average number of virions produced per replication event, and $\Sigma_r=\sigma_{r}N_H$ is the macroscopic replication cross section. $\upsilon\nu\Sigma_r$ and $\upsilon{D}B^2$ denote the virion production rate and virions loss rate due to leakage, respectively.
+By substituting Eq.(\ref{lr}), Eq. (\ref{ded}) becomes: